sulinchowdhury/sulinchowdhury2.github.io/_pages/Research.md

 <img align="left" width="320" height="340" src="/files/earnings_pic2.PNG"> <font size="-1.2">
   <br/>
 Sectoral expansions and contractions require labor reallocation between declining and booming sectors.
 Which types of workers gain and lose during these transitions?
-Using linked employer-employee panel data from Brazil spanning a boom-bust cycle in its oil and gas sector, we find that timing of labor market entry is critical.
+Using linked employer-employee panel data from Brazil spanning a full boom-bust cycle in its oil sector, we find that timing of labor market entry is critical.
 Only highly educated workers hired at the onset of a boom reap significant earnings and employment benefits.
 Low-education workers and later entrants experience earnings and employment penalties, reflecting a last-in, first-out pattern.
-We show the boom induced rapid growth in sector-specific education and a mistimed glut of specialized graduates, dissipating earnings.  </font>
+Skilled professional occupations insulate high-education early entrants during downturns, while a boom in sector-specific education erodes earnings of later entrants.  </font>
 <br/><br/>

 <br/>